Ph.D. in Psychology – Behavioral Neuroscience

 Students in behavioral neuroscience study complex interactions between the brain

-and other physiological systems.
+logical systems.
 You will be trained in basic brain sciences, including neuroanatomy,

-behavioral research techniques, statistical analyses of data and research ethics.
+behavioral research techniques, statistical analyses of data and research

+ethics.
 Advanced topics may cover topics such as behavioral endocrinology, neuroinflammation,

 behavioral pharmacology and psychoneuroimmunology.